Dema1348/ubuntu_16.04_nodejs_server_setup/README.md

 **It might take some time (even hours) for the DNS servers to point to your server**

 ## What is Being Installed
 Node.js, npm, build essentials, git, nginx, letsencrypt, pm2 (via npm)

 ## Sources and More Information
-Digital Ocean: How to Set Up a Node.js Application for Production on Ubuntu 16.04 - http://do.co/2eKG3gz
+Digital Ocean: How to Set Up a Node.js Application for Production on Ubuntu 16.04 - http://do.co/2eKG3gz Digital Ocean: How To Set Up and Test DNS Subdomains with DigitalOcean's DNS Panel - http://do.co/2eb4txY Digital Ocean: Initial Server Setup with Ubuntu 16.04 - http://do.co/2dWWXWT Digital Ocean: How To Create Your First DigitalOcean Droplet Virtual Server - http://do.co/2e2CyTO